How to paint your kitchen cabinets in simple preps and steps

 Once all areas are covered, use a dry roller or brush to lightly remove any buildup.
 Some primers may require sanding before painting; this will be stated in the instructions.

 Use an abrasive sponge and mineral spirits, so the primer can have the extra grip to adhere to.
 When applying primer, it's best to ensure a smooth, even coat.
 Always wait for one side to dry completely before flipping it to paint the other.
 Start with the detailed areas, and avoid having any primer pool in the corners of your cabinet.
 More extensive, flat surfaces are best handled with a foam roller.
-If possible, use painter’s tripods, so you can paint the edges more easily.
+If possible, use painter’s tripods to paint the edges more easily.

-When it comes to your drawers, paint the front piece as opposed to the entire drawer.
-Painting the sides and bottom of a drawer can cause it to stick to the cabinet frame.
+When it comes to your drawers, just paint the front piece as opposed to the entire drawer.
+Painting the sides and bottom of a drawer can cause it to stick in the frame.
 Applying primer can take a few hours, and it is essential that it dries completely before you begin painting.

-With a little patience and some work during your spare time, your kitchen can easily see a whole new look!
+With a little bit of patience and some work in your spare time, your kitchen can easily see a whole new look!
 In most cases, the kitchen area is one of the primary sections of a home.
-It may even set the tone for the visual aesthetic throughout the rest of your space, so choosing the right paint colours are important.
+It may even set the tone for the visual aesthetic throughout the rest of your space, so the colors used are important.

 Grab your brush and roller to apply your chosen paint, and follow these steps:

-Start with the frames and use a similar technique to the primer.
+Start with the frames and use a similar technique for the primer.
 Paint with even strokes and avoid pooling in the corners.
 If you need to know how to paint cabinets without brush marks, you can sand them lightly before proceeding with the second coat of paint.

 For doors and drawer fronts, paint the backs and allow them to dry completely before moving to the fronts.
-Ensure you let the fresh coat of paint dry completely before moving on to the next section or adding another coat.
+Ensure you let the paint dry completely before moving on to the next section or adding another coat.

 Step 3: Apply the second coat

-Apply a second coat as the finish once the first layer is dry.
-Wait again for it to dry thoroughly before you put the cabinets and drawers back together.
-You’ll want to be a little more particular about your brush strokes on the last coat, as they will be the obvious ones once the paint is dry, but they will also be much easier to get right once the first coat is down.
+Apply a second coat as the finish once the first layer is dry, and wait again for it to dry thoroughly before you put the cabinets and drawers back together.
+You'll want to be a little more particular about your brush strokes on the last coat, as they will be the obvious ones once the paint is dry, but they will also be much easier to get right once the first coat is down.

-If you want to be thorough, you can follow up with a third coat of polyurethane that provides added protection.
+If you want to be thorough, you can follow up with a third coat of polyurethane for added protection.
 However, using high-quality paint in the first instance pretty much covers this.

 Planning to give your cabinets a new look?
 Find out how much kitchen cabinet painting costs, and make sure you have the right budget for your project!